suobset/skushagra/docs/finechive/tech-config.md

 ## Debuggers

-Apart from the usual (pydebug for Python, or extensions for IDEs for different languages, or print statements :P), I do a lot of low-level code.
+Apart from the usual (extensions for IDEs for different languages, or print statements :P), I do a lot of low-level code.
 Here is what helps me:

 * [GNU GDB](https://www.sourceware.org/gdb/): The GNU Project Debugge, while meant for C/C++ initially, can really debug any language that builds debug flags for it.
 I use it for C++, RUST, x86 Asm, and some Python Bytecode too.
 * [Valgrind](https://valgrind.org/): Advanced debugger for C/C++ that maps out memory management, program flow, and overall functioning of computational resoures so that Segmentation Fault can be debugged quicker.
     * Shouout to [Uma](https://www.linkedin.com/in/uma-p-24b78a156/) for introducing me to Valgrind back in CS 230 (Intro. to Systems)
+* [Pydebug](https://github.com/microsoft/debugpy): The essential Python Debugger.

 ## Server-side computation & Terminals